-Southern Utah Desert Spines splitboard.com November 20, 2011 Videos The 2009-2010 winter was not an average winter for Utah.
+Southern Utah Desert Spines splitboard.com November 20, 2011 Videos Spread the love The 2009-2010 winter was not an average winter for Utah.
 The mountains in the north were plagued with sporadic snowfalls and dangerous avalanche conditions, while the southern regions were reaping the benefits of a strong el nino pattern.
 Neil and I had wanted to explore the ski terrain in southern utah for many years, but we knew we had to wait for the right snow year.
 Early last winter, we made a few recon missions and found the kind of terrain we were looking for.
 Truly beautiful and inspiring ski terrain that none of us had ever seen before.
 Finally in late March, myself, Neil, and Josh Finbow made one more attempt at skiing and filming some lines before the strong desert sun melted them out for good.
 A combination of good timing and preparation, along with a little luck, led to some of the wildest riding we had ever encountered.
 The whole time we felt so lucky to be skiing this exotic, weird terrain under such good conditions.
 It really seemed like a once in a lifetime opportunity so we treated it as such.
 Utah’s color country might provide the perfect postcard image for millions of tourists, but when it’s covered in snow, its the skiers and boarders who can become inspired by the incredible landscape and find new ways to enjoy it.
 Words by Ian Provo.
 Here are some photos Ian and I took on our trip…Snowboard photos taken by Ian and Skiing photos taken by Myself and Josh Finbow.
 The big line, in all her glory!
 One of the best runs of my life… the next day, BOOOM- broken legs… Leave a Reply Cancel ReplyLogin with your Social IDYour email address will not be published.CommentName* Email* Website Save my name, email, and website in this browser for the next time I comment.
 Notify me of follow-up comments by email.
 Notify me of new posts by email.